-Perhaps more notable is the suggestion of direct speech effects also being present in cortical regions often associated with ToM in general, and understanding others intentions in particular.3 We chose a localiser task that aimed to minimise superficial overlaps with the primary task - using cartoons instead of a written story format - and focused specifically on assessing understanding of communicative intentions over other types of ToM reasoning, such as inferring false beliefs (Ciaramidaro et al., 2007; Walter et al., 2004).
-This produced a network which in our sample primarily centred around bilateral TPJ regions, but also included precuneus and mPFC in subsets of participants.
-Evidence of a direct speech effect in these regions provides at least prima facie support for the idea that text presented in this way prompts engagement with what a character intends to say (Yao et al., 2012, 2011), despite the mixed behavioural evidence that direct reference primes any further communicative information about characters (Eerland et al., 2013).
-Moreover, our analysis suggests involvement of these regions at a comparable level to responses in auditory networks, as indicated by the lack of any interaction effect across the two regions of interest.
+Perhaps more notable is the suggestion of direct speech effects also being present in cortical regions often associated with ToM in general and understanding others' intentions in particular.
+We chose a localizer task that aimed to minimize superficial overlaps with the primary task-using cartoons instead of a written story format-and focused specifically on assessing understanding of communicative intentions over other types of ToM reasoning, such as inferring false beliefs (Ciaramidaro et al., 2007; Walter et al., 2004).
+This produced a network that, in our sample, primarily centered around bilateral TPJ regions but also included precuneus and mPFC in subsets of participants.
+Evidence of a direct speech effect in these regions provides at least prima facie support for the idea that text presented in this way prompts engagement with what a character intends to say (Yao et al., 2011, 2012), despite the mixed behavioral evidence that direct reference primes any further communicative information about characters (Eerland et al., 2013).
+Moreover, our analysis suggests involvement of these regions at a comparable level to responses in auditory networks, as indicated by the lack of any interaction effect across the two ROIs.